FudgeFactor89/floatywatergate/README.md

-# musical-garbanzo
+# floatywatergate
-Default repo name for now.
-Also pretty generic description as well.
+Prototype name for now.
+floatywatergate is the codename for our prototype, the pool temperature sensor that can be accessed through Alexa as well as Siri.

 # Milestones
 Prototype is self-powered (no USB required)<br/>